 Phoenix is also in the middle of “springsummer,” which is just a small window of time where we have fairly reasonable weather before the 100+ degree temperatures come roaring in, so I jumped at the chance to make these buttermints now while I can still sit on the back porch and enjoy them properly.

-And I might even share a few with The Boyfriend.
+And I might even share a few with The Husband.

 I thought this recipe was actually pretty fun to make, too – but then, I’m always a fan of the more hands-on desserts (and any excuse to use my much-neglected pizza cutter is a win in my book).
 And surprisingly enough, in some ways, I think I like these homemade buttermints better than the store bought (or restaurant acquired) kind.